https://invisible-island.net/ncurses/man/

 Issue 7 proposed the tiparm function in mid-2009.

-available as a build-time configuration option.
-If not specially
+available only as a build-time configuration option.
+If not

-o Most of the calls to tparm use only one or two parameters.
+o Most calls to tparm require only one or two parameters.
 Passing

 nine on each call is awkward.